BenNavarroCS/CS/notes/PEP_8.md

 BLANK_LINES ---
 - to group parts of your program visually use blank lines

+CONDITIONALS ---
+- use a space for comparison operators, example : if age > 4

 FUTURE PEP_8 I WILL INCLUDE WHEN NECESSARY ---